-UNIGINE Superposition is a freeware graphics benchmarking suite for Linux and Windows.
+UNIGINE Superposition is a freeware OpenGL graphics benchmarking suite for Linux and Windows.
 It runs a series of highly detailed graphics scenes and produces a score.
 It is useful for comparing graphics card performance as well as performance between different kernel and Mesa versions.
-There are also some mini-games included.
+There are also a mini-game included.

 Features And Usability

 UNIGINE Superposition starts with a configuration screen where you can choose presets for different resolutions and low, medium and high settings depending on the resolution.
 It is also possible to choose "Custom" and configure various settings.

 The benchmark runs 17 different scenes and produces results screen with a score and low, average and high FPS numbers.

 The results the Linux version of UNIGINE Superposition can be compared to results from the Windows version to get some sense of graphics performance but the numbers will very because of the huge under the hood differences between the Windows and the Linux version: the Linux version uses OpenGL while the Windows version uses DirectX.
 The results from one Linux machine can be compared against results from another Linux machine to get a fairly accurate sense of their relative performance.
 Comparing results from the Linux version with the Windows version says something but the results are not directly comparable in the same way two Windows results or two Linux results can be compared with each other.

 UNIGINE Superposition runs perfectly on any GNU/Linux machine with Mesa installed.
 You do not need to use proprietary drivers to run it (performance will obviously vary depending on what driver you use).